Recovering Mane anticipates Liverpool return | Goal.com

 "Getting ready with Mo Salah's friend," Mane captioned.

-The rest of the Liverpool squad are away from the club’s Melwood training ground on the newly-introduced Premier League winter break, with the trio of Mane, Salah and Lovren comprising the majority of the first-team players currently in Merseyside.
+The rest of the Liverpool squad are away from the club’s Melwood training ground on the newly-introduced Premier League winter break, with the trio of Mane, Salah and Lovren the only first-team players currently on Merseyside.

 Klopp’s unbeaten side sit top of the league table on 73 points, 22 points ahead of Manchester City who have 51 points.